Pteratato/Proserpina/PG_CH02.md

 *Kisses for the babies, raging fever,*
 *Kisses for the children, peeling skin,*
 *Kisses for the parents, sucking despair,*
-*Kiss for the elders, sinking away,*
+*Kiss for the elders, withering to dust,*
 *The Kiss of Reprieve,*
 *Wandering Wraith,*
 *Wasting Dragon*

 Kat had never heard anything like it in her life.
 It had all the depth and emotion of the opera without the pretentious air.
-Kat was on a completely different high now.
-She could feel the music pierce through her ribcage and possess part of her that only awakened when she was on stage.
+She could feel the music pierce her ribcage and possess part of her that only awakened when she was on stage.
 There was a sorrow in the words that seemed to escape the songstress as she reveled in the combination of sounds.

-Unamused, Fran groaned loudly, staring at her cousin who was eyeballing this tall, dark, and weird Oryx guy.
+Unamused, Fran groaned loudly, staring at her cousin eyeballing this tall, dark, and weird Oryx guy.
 Oh, so… *that’s* what they were going to do.
-Kat was going to wrap herself around the drummer and Fran would have to either follow them or find her way home on her own.
+Kat was going to wrap herself around the drummer and Fran would have to either follow them or find her way home alone.
 She wanted to throw her hands in the air and shake her cousin!
 Katarina wouldn’t know good sense if it kicked her in the stomach.

-The young di Norccia caught the look on her cousin’s face, “Don’t be a party pooper!
+The young di Norccia caught the look on her cousin’s face.
+“Don’t be a party pooper!
 Now, to mask or not to mask, that is the question.”

-Fran wrinkled her nose in distaste, but still selected the mask of a hare to fasten around her head.
+Fran wrinkled her nose in distaste, but still selected the mask of a rabbit to fasten around her head.
 “I’m supposed to be having a nice dinner at home right now,” she complained as she fumbled with the clasp, completely forgetting that *her* plan had been to ride all the way to the Outer Wall.
 “But, noooo, can’t just have a nice night with Katarina di Norccia involved, gotta throw in some danger, illegal drug use, beastkin, probably some felonies…”

 Katarina smiled obligingly, turning her eyes back to the mask she was holding.
 She held it up towards a dim lantern to get a better look, turning it this way and that.
 The blue and green feathers suggested it was meant to be a peacock, and the beak was carved with a floral pattern.
 It was skillfully crafted, and felt like it was meant to be hers.
 But Katarina rarely traveled anonymously; her power *was* her identity, her family name, and the knowledge that raising a hand against her was essentially treason.